muriloarelhano/ewally-challenge/README.md

 > npm run start:dev

-OBS: You need run redis in docker container without password and running with default port () to connect
+OBS: You need to run redis in docker container, without password and running with default port (6379) to run application

 # API